Unconventional orbital currents and torques due to ferro-rotational orbital textures: Results

-\textit{Three-dimensional tight-binding model.}---Additional orbital currents can emerge in multi-orbital systems exhibiting richer orbital texture.
-To explore this, we consider a FR system with the point group $4/m$, which constrains $\bm{\sigma}^\mathbf{L}$ as given in Eq.~\eqref{eq:cond_tensor}.
-The tetragonal unit cell [Fig.~\ref{fig3}(a)] consists of two atomic species: $A$ with five $d$ orbitals, and $B$ with an $s$ orbital.
-The rotational displacement of the four $B$ atoms, located at $\pm \frac{a}{3}( \cos \phi, \sin \phi,0)$ and $ \pm \frac{a}{3}( \sin \phi, - \cos \phi,0)$, induces the FR order along the $z$-axis.
-The lattice constants are set to $a=c=5$~\r{A}.
+Additional orbital currents can emerge in multi-orbital systems exhibiting richer orbital texture.
+To explore this, we construct a three-dimensional tight-binding model for a FR system with the point group $4/m$ (Fig.~\ref{fig3}a; see Methods and Supplementary Note 1), which constrains $\bm{\sigma}^\mathbf{L}$ as given in Eq.~\eqref{eq:cond_tensor}.
+The tetragonal unit cell consists of $A$ atoms with five $d$ orbitals, and $B$ atoms with an $s$ orbital.
+The FR order along the $z$-axis arises from a rotational displacement of the four $B$ atoms by an angle $\phi$.
+The hopping pairs included in the model are shown in Fig.~\ref{fig3}a.
+The next-nearest-neighbor hopping between $d$ orbitals gives rise to the momentum-dependent $d$-orbital texture responsible for the conventional OHE~\cite{go2018intrinsic, jo2018gigantic}.
+Its amplitude is assumed proportional to that of the nearest-neighbor hopping, with the proportionality factor $\eta$ initially set to 0.5.
+The hopping between $s$ and $d$ orbitals, which depends on $\phi$, characterizes the FR order.